oSoWoSo/disroot-howto/pages/02.tutorials/01.User/02.GDPR/01.Nextcloud/03.Contacts/docs.en.md

 ![](en/select_app.gif)

-3. Select **Settings** option at the bottom of the left side-bar.

-4. Select "*three dot*" Menu next to the addressbook you want to export.
+3. Hit the download button next to the addressbook you want to export.

-5. Select to "*Download*" to get your contacts.
 Contacts are saved in .vcf format.

 ![](en/export_data.gif)